Student and Staff Recruitment

 We are currently looking for keen undergraduates to help us try out some new ideas.
 Who knows, you might never leave!
 If you would like to try your hand at research, and you are undertaking a degree in engineering (chemical, materials, biomedical, electrical) or science (chemistry, physics, biochemistry, biomedical science, microbiology, pharm sciences), please apply.
 The more time we have to meet and design your project, the more interesting it will be for you.
 We need at least 2 months notice (in other words, last minute pleas won't be considered!)
 Don't wait - we can organise projects both in-semester, over summer, and on a volunteer/ad-hoc basis.

 In the contact box below, please describe in 100 words or less the key outcomes from your PhD or previous positions, your expertise and ideas on how this might fit into the Nanosensor Engineering lab, and your plan to secure salary funding through a Fellowship or equivalent.

 We are currently looking to recruit PhD graduates with their own salary funding (Fellowships, etc) to join us and lead a new project in our lab using their unique skill set.
-Dr Corrie and the team can assist top applicants in applying for Fellowship funding to join us, and will provide funding for research costs and equipment.
+Dr Corrie and the team can also assist top applicants in applying for Fellowship funding to join us, and will provide funding for research costs and equipment.
 The goal behind recruiting postdocs is to identify new projects and fill expertise gaps in the team - ensuring that at the end of the project there is mutual benefit to both the group and the postdoc.
 If you have a strong background in polymer chemistry, antibody/protein engineering, ultrasound physics, or pre-clinical testing of medical devices, please contact us.